-In 1981, in response to an increasing community need for housing for homeless women and their children, advocates Nancy Watson Dean and her daughter-in-law, Virginia Fairchild, organized a group of their activist friends.
-The group raised money, leased and refurbished a building on East Main Street and the Sojourner Hall for Women, Inc. opened its doors in 1982.
+In 1981, in response to an increasing community need for housing for homeless women and their children, community advocate Nancy Watson Dean and her daughter-in-law, Virginia Fairchild, organized a group of their activist friends that raised money to lease and refurbish a building on East Main Street.
+Thanks to their efforts, Sojourner Hall for Women, Inc. opened its doors in 1982.
 A few years later, a fire set by a resident’s abuser destroyed the interior of the building.
 The tragedy disrupted the program and provided an opportunity to find a new home for Sojourner House.

 Dedicated board members managed to raise the capital funds needed to renovate an idle building in Rochester’s 19th Ward.
 In 1989, Sojourner House officially reopened its doors in the former convent of St. Monica’s Church—a move that nearly tripled the number of women and children who could be served in its Transitional Housing Program.

 In 1996, Virginia Fairchild tragically passed away from cancer.
-As president of the Board, Ginny Cornyn kept the organization running smoothly and led the search for a new President, soon finding Germaine Knapp to take the helm.
-Under Germaine’s vision and direction, Sojourner House and its programs have strengthened and expanded, most notably in the areas of supportive housing, outreach case management for graduates, children’s programming, and life skills education.
+As President of the Board, Ginny Cornyn kept the organization running smoothly and led the search for a new President, soon finding Germaine Knapp to take the helm.
+Under Germaine’s vision and direction, Sojourner House and its programs strengthened and expanded, most notably in the areas of supportive housing, outreach case management for graduates, children’s programming, and life skills education.
 Germaine served as President until her retirement in 2011.

-Since 1982, Sojourner House has assisted over 2,000 women and their families in reaching their goals concerning education, employment, family stability, sobriety, and financial independence.
+Since 1982, Sojourner House has assisted over 2,500 women and their families in reaching their goals for education, employment, family stability, sobriety, and financial independence.

 1982 – Sojourner House opens at original site on East Main Street with space for five women

 1987 – Firebomb destroys building, interrupting the program